bbaugh/newbatchcity/README.md

 newbatchcity
 ============

-Contains bash scripts for running jobs on a PBS batch system.
+Contains bash scripts for running CORSIKA, HAWCSim, and AERIE jobs on a PBS batch system.